Tamil Nadu: Heavy rains expected till November 29, schools and colleges shut in 22 districts

 The weather department has issued a red alert in five districts –Tirunelveli, Thoothukudi, Ramanathapuram, Pudukottai and Nagapattinam

 Tamil Nadu and Puducherry are likely to receive heavy to very heavy rainfall till November 29, the India Meteorological Department predicted on Thursday.
-The weather agency also said that isolated heavy rainfall was very likely in south Coastal Andhra Pradesh and Yanam and Rayalaseema till Saturday.
+The weather agency also said that isolated heavy rainfall was very likely in south coastal Andhra Pradesh and Yanam and Rayalaseema till Saturday.

-In view of the rains, the weather agency has issued a red alert in five districts of Tirunelveli, Thoothukudi, Ramanathapuram, Pudukottai and Nagapattinam.
-Schools and colleges in 22 districts have been closed after several areas were flooded, reported NDTV.
+In view of the rains, the weather agency has issued a red alert in five districts of Tamil Nadu – Tirunelveli, Thoothukudi, Ramanathapuram, Pudukottai and Nagapattinam.
+Schools and colleges in 22 out of 38 districts in the state have been closed after several areas were flooded, reported NDTV.

-Thoothukudi recorded the highest 26 centimetres of rainfall between 8.30 am and 5.30 pm on Thursday, reported The Hindu.
+Thoothukudi recorded 26 centimetres of rainfall, the highest among all districts, between 8.30 am and 5.30 pm on Thursday, reported The Hindu.

 The weather department has said that a low pressure area is likely to form over south Andaman Sea around November 29.
 It was likely to move west-northwestwards in the next 48 hours, it said.

-Incessant rain in Tamil Nadu has led to watterlogging and flooding in several areas.
+Incessant rain in Tamil Nadu has led to waterlogging and flooding in several areas.
 Crops in more than 50,000 hectares have been destroyed.
 Over 2,300 homes have also been damaged due to the downpour that has been pounding the state since October.

 Tamil Nadu has received 68% more than average rainfall this monsoon season.